Hawkynt/C--FrameworkExtensions/Backports/CONTRIBUTING.md

 ### Performance Code

 When using unsafe code:

 1. Mark methods with `[MethodImpl(MethodImplOptions.AggressiveInlining)]` where appropriate
 2. Use `Unsafe.As<TFrom, TTo>()` for type reinterpretation
 3. Wrap in `#if UNSAFE` if needed for specific targets

 ## Testing Requirements

+Tests are **completely feature-flag agnostic**: they target the final API surface only and must compile and pass on every target without any conditional compilation nor test skipping.

 ### Test Organization